-Course Director: Drs.
-David Scott (1-4 semester hours, graded)
+(1-4 semester hours, graded) Fall or Spring

-Prerequisite: OBIO 600 or consent of instructor.
+Prerequisite: Consent of instructor based on request from faculty tutor.
+In depth study of a specified topic relevant to a student's research project, typically by tutorial discussions of recent publications with a selected Faculty.
+The role of this course is to encourage student access to relevant advanced expertise from faculty other than the student's mentor.
 Selected areas will be investigated in depth, using one or more of a variety of formats including lectures, seminars, tutorials, and research projects.